Since our founding in 2015, News Decoder has worked with dozens of academic partners across five continents.

-Our academic partners
+Our current academic partners include:

 African Leadership Academy seeks to transform Africa by identifying, developing and connecting future leaders who will address Africa’s greatest challenges and accelerate its growth.
 ALA is based in Johannesburg and brings together students from 46 African countries.
 It offers students mentorship and leadership training at ALA and throughout their lives.

 Avicenne Private Business School is one of Tunisia’s first private business schools.
 It is dedicated to fostering high quality education through leadership and innovation that prepares students to be business experts and active contributors to the business community and society.
 APBS grants bachelor and master degrees in finance, business management, marketing and banking.

 Gimnasio Los Caobos is a private preparatory school located in Bogotá, Colombia.
 The institution has a project-based curriculum.
 GLC is committed to helping its students build global competencies and empowering them to change their own communities.
 GLC is consistently ranked as one of the top preparatory schools in Colombia.

 Greens Farms Academy is an independent preparatory school in Westport, Connecticut.
 Its mission is to engage students as partners in an innovative, inclusive, and globally minded community to prepare them for a life of purpose.
 GFA is one of News Decoder’s founding members and incorporates News Decoder’s services into its World Perspectives Program.

 The Hewitt School is an all-girls school based in Manhattan.
 Its motto — “By Faith and Courage” — animates its teaching philosophy.
 Hewitt encourages girls to have faith in themselves, to take risks and to bounce back from failures.
 Its academic program is built around four pillars: presence, empathy, research and purpose.